Panasonic G7 vs Sony HX400V

 It is notable that the G7 has a microphone port, which is missing on the HX400V.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the G7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G7 was succeeded by the Panasonic G85.
+Both the G7 and the HX400V have been discontinued, but can regularly be found used on ebay.
+The G7 was replaced by the Panasonic G85, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic G7 and the Sony HX400V?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.